 2 nodes in a tree.

 A graph consists of vertices ("nodes" in trees) and edges.
 Vertices are connected by edges.
-Two vertices connected by an edge are called neighbors and are adjacent ("children" in trees).
+Two vertices connected by an edge are called neighbors and are adjacent ("children" and "parents" in trees).

 A path is a sequence of vertices.
 A cycle is a path that starts and ends at the same vertex.